tudasc/TypeART/README.md

 <!--- @formatter:on --->

-Executing a target binary now requires access to the `typeart-types.yaml` file to correlate the type-id with the actual type layouts.
-To specify its path, you can use the environment variable TYPEART_TYPES, e.g.:
+Executing a target binary requires access to the `typeart-types.yaml` file to correlate the type-id with actual type layouts.
+Specify the path using the environment variable `TYPEART_TYPES`:

 ```bash
 $> export TYPEART_TYPES=/path/to/typeart-types.yaml